 If you don’t want to get powder in your eyes, the best protection is to wear sunglasses.
 This has protected my eyes more than once and is now a must for everyone in our family.
 If you will be celebrating in a big public space (beach or village square), you might also consider having a bandana to cover your mouth as the colors used in India are not always safe and can contain toxic metals.

 3. Wear White &/or Old Clothes

 If you don’t have time or money to buy new clothes specifically for Holi, wear something old that can be ruined.
 I typically wore an old cotton shirt that is not see through when wet.
 Remember to keep your shoulders and cleavage covered.

-Keep in mind that whatever you wear underneath your clothes will also be stained and ruined – bras, undies, socks, etc. For women I typically recommend wearing an old white (because it’s easy to bleach) tank top underneath (sans bra, unless you really need one – then use an old one or a dark color).
+Keep in mind that whatever you wear underneath your clothes will also be stained and ruined – bras, undies, socks, etc. For women I typically recommend wearing an old white (because it’s easy to bleach or black) tank top underneath (sans bra, unless you really need one – then use an old one or a dark color).
 Leggings are a great choice for women and light shorts are great for men.

 Wear old tennis shoes or flip flops that are easily washed off.
 My go to Holi shoe while in India was a pair crocs!
 Waterproof and the color washed off easily.